-Obtaining an Overnight Community Patrol Volunteers Parking (ONP) Exemption Members assist the Police Department by If you have to park on the street between the conducting home vacation checks, issuing hours of 2 a.m. and 6 a.m., you can apply for an handicapped parking citations in the business Overnight Parking (ONP) Exemption up to 60 days areas, controlling traffic, acting as couriers in advance.
+Obtaining an Overnight Parking (ONP) Exemption

+hours of 2 a.m. and 6 a.m., you can apply for an handicapped parking citations in the business Overnight Parking (ONP) Exemption up to 60 days areas, controlling traffic, acting as couriers in advance.
 Each household is entitled to three between City departments, maintaining patrol ONP Exemptions per vehicle, per month.
-There are equipment, performing clerical duties, assisting two ways to apply for an exemption: with crossing guard duties, and helping with special events.
+There are equipment, performing clerical duties, assisting two ways to apply for an exemption:

-ONLINE: Go to claremont.parkingexemptionapp.
-Police Explorers Post com.
-Online exemption requests will only be accepted until 3:30 a.m. the morning of the Under the auspices of Learning for Life, exemption request. explorers assist the department through ■MOBILE APP: Go to the App Store and locate traffic and crowd control, clerical duties, the "City of Claremont App," which is dedicated to crossing guards, routine maintenance of patrol processing ONP exemptions. equipment, and special events.
+- ■ONLINE: Go to claremont.parkingexemptionapp. com.
+Online exemption requests will only be accepted until 3:30 a.m. the morning of the Under the auspices of Learning for Life, exemption request. - the "City of Claremont App," which is dedicated to crossing guards, routine maintenance of patrol processing ONP exemptions.